Home Compare IP vs SGI

 International Paper Company vs Somnigroup International: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Somnigroup International carrying a narrow edge on profitability.
-International Paper Company still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Somnigroup International leads structurally, with profitability as the clearest single gap between the two profiles.
+International Paper Company still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.